-However, this cannot be done alone, but only in cooperation with others.
+But this cannot be done alone, only in collaboration with others.

-In this urgent matter, YAQU PACHA is working with our partners to support Dr. Marmontel and her team to save the remaining river dolphins and conduct a comprehensive scientific investigation into the causes of this tragic mass mortality.
-The alarmingly high mortality rate is currently attributed to rising water temperatures, which have reached an alarming 40 degrees Celsius in some areas.
+In this urgent matter, YAQU PACHA is working with our partners Dr. Marmontel and her team to save the remaining river dolphins and conduct a comprehensive scientific investigation into the causes of this tragic mass mortality.
+The alarmingly high mortality rate is currently attributed to rising water temperatures, which have reached alarming levels of 40 degrees Celsius in some areas.

-YAQU PACHA, in collaboration with the National Marine Mammal Foundation (NMMF) and Nuremberg Zoo, has developed a contingency plan to support Dr. Marmontel and her team in their efforts to save the remaining river dolphins and conduct a comprehensive scientific investigation into the causes of these tragic deaths.
-It is important to emphasize that this emergency plan is a joint effort supported by a variety of institutions, including YAQU PACHA, the National Marine Mammal Foundation (NMMF), Nuremberg Zoo, ZOOMARINE Portugal, L'Oceanografic Valencia, Planète Sauvage, LORO PARQUE Fundación, Verein der Tiergartenfreunde Nürnberg e.V., the European Association for Aquatic Mammals (EAAM), Fundación MUNDO MARINO Argentina and Rancho Texas.
+YAQU PACHA, in collaboration with the National Marine Mammal Foundation (NMMF) and Nuremberg Zoo, has developed an emergency plan to support Dr. Marmontel and her team in their efforts to save the remaining river dolphins and conduct a comprehensive scientific investigation into the causes of these tragic deaths.
+It is important to emphasize that this emergency plan is a joint effort supported by a variety of institutions, including YAQU PACHA, the National Marine Mammal Foundation (NMMF), Nuremberg Zoo, ZOOMARINE Portugal, L'Oceanografic Valencia, Planète Sauvage, LORO PARQUE Fundación, the Verein der Tiergartenfreunde Nürnberg e.V., the European Association for Aquatic Mammals (EAAM), Fundación MUNDO MARINO Argentina, and Rancho Texas.

-All of these organizations have joined forces to support this vital rescue effort by providing critical funding and sending qualified veterinarians from the US and European zoos.
-Our joint efforts also include the coordination of veterinary care on the ground.
+All of these organizations have joined forces to support this vital rescue effort by collectively providing significant financial resources and sending qualified veterinarians from the US and European zoos.
+Our joint efforts also include coordinating veterinary care on site.

 We kindly ask you to support us in this important task with a donation.
-Your contribution will make a decisive contribution to saving the lives of these dolphins.
+Your contribution will play a decisive role in saving the lives of these dolphins.

 Donation account: